 Netgate is offering COVID-19 aid for pfSense software users, learn more.

-When adding or editing a gateway, a screen is presented that lists all of the options for controlling gateway behavior.
+When adding or editing a gateway, the GUI presents a page with the options for controlling gateway behavior.

-The only required settings are the Interface, the Name, and the Gateway (IP address).
+The only required settings are the Interface, Address Family, Name, and the Gateway (IP address).

 The interface through which the gateway is reached.
 For example, if this is a local gateway on the LAN subnet, choose the LAN interface here.

 Either IPv4 or IPv6, depending on the type of address for this gateway.

 The Name for the gateway, as referenced in the gateway list, and various drop-down and other selectors for gateways.
 It can only contain alphanumeric characters, or an underscore, but no spaces.
 For example:

 WANGATEare valid but